alienbuild/modocx/README.md

 OpenCart integration into MODX Revolution via API.

 ## Requirements
 To use this collection of snippets you will need to purchase an API for your OC store from https://opencart-api.com/.
 Follow the installation guide supplied by the third party API to install the service into your OpenCart store.
+Please note this collection is not complete and I believe the payment process is still outstanding.

 ## Installation
 These snippets require two key settings to be setup.